parcel-bundler/website/src/recipes/rsc.md

   order: 4
 ---

-React Server Components are a new type of React component that renders ahead of time, before bundling, in an environment separate from your client app or SSR server.
+React Server Components are a new type of component that renders ahead of time, on the server or at build time.
 Parcel v2.14.0 and newer supports React Server Components out of the box.

+{% warning %}

+**React Server Components support is currently in beta.** If you experience bugs, please report them [on GitHub](https://github.com/parcel-bundler/parcel/issues).

+{% endwarning %}

+## Examples

+The [rsc-examples](https://github.com/parcel-bundler/rsc-examples) repo includes complete example apps built with React Server Components and Parcel.

+## Server rendering

+In a client-only React app, the entry point for your Parcel build is typically an HTML file.
+The output of the build might be uploaded to a static file server or CDN.
+However, if you want to respond to each request with dynamic content, there is an additional step where a server generates the HTML to send to the browser.
+In this case, the entry point for your Parcel build is the source code for your server instead of a static HTML file.

-## Quick start
+### Quick start

-To quickly scaffold a new React Server Components app with Parcel, run the following commands:
+To scaffold a new server-rendered app with React Server Components and Parcel, run the following commands:

 ```bash
 npm create parcel react-server my-rsc-app